bernardmcmanus/jquery.hx/README.md

     </tr>
 </table>

-*Cubic beziers with values above 1 or below 0 are not compatible on all devices.
+*Bezier curves with values above 1 or below 0 are not compatible on all devices.
 See [WebKit Bug 45761](https://bugs.webkit.org/show_bug.cgi?id=45761).

 #### relative